artic-network/civet/docs/report_docs.md

 ### --label-fields and --safety-level

+<strong>--safety-level</strong>

+An integer value (0, 1 or 2) that configures the level of anonymisation needed in the report.
+Default: 1

+0) Anonymisation off.
+COG-IDs and adm2 metadata shown for all sequences if adm2 present in either query or background metadata
+1) No COG-IDs shown for anything but query sequences specified with the `-i / --input` flag (i.e. not with the `--from-metadata` option).
+If run on CLIMB, adm2 present in the report.
+2) COG-IDs shown on query sequenecs and background sequences, but none show adm2 (equivalent to the 'publically available' data)

+The query sequences, if they are specified as a list of sequences or in a csv, will always show either their name or the specified `--display-name` regardless of safety level.

 <strong>--label-fields</strong>
 A comma separated string of metadata headers containing information to be displayed in the labels in the phylogeny.

 By default, the `input_column` and `sample_date` (if provided) will be used.
-Depending on the --safety-level and if adm2 is present in either metadata (for example if you ran on CLIMB) this will also be shown unless the **--private** flag is used.
+Depending on the --safety-level and if adm2 is present in either metadata (for example if you ran on CLIMB) this will also be shown.

 If any fields are provided using the label fields option, these will be overwritten, and the display name and specified fields will be shown.

-For example, a sequence has the following metadata:
+For example, a query sequence has the following metadata:

 | display name | adm1 | adm2 | date | care home |
 | --- | --- | --- | --- | --- |
 | EDB1234 | Scotland | Edinburgh | 2020-09-23 | A |

+Under safety level 0 and safety level 1, the default label would be:
+"EDB1234|Edinburgh|2020-09-23"

-The default label not on CLIMB or with the **--private** flag would be:
+Under safety level 2, the default label would be:
 "EDB1234|2020-09-23"

-On CLIMB and with no **--private** flag it would be:
-"EDB1234|Edinburgh|2020-09-23"

 and using
 ```--label-fields adm1,care_home```
-regardless of CLIMB status or **--private** flag will show:
+regardless of safety level will show:
-"EDB1234 |Scotland|A"
+"EDB1234|Scotland|A"

 Therefore once you specify *any* label fields, you must specify all those that you want other than the display name.

+**Note: the label-fields overwrites the safety level for all query data.
+If you specify adm2, regardless of safety level, the query sequences will show adm2 in their labels**.
+However, the appropriate anonymisation of the COG IDs will still take place if safety level is 1 and the queries were found using `--from-metadata`, and background sequence labels are assigned by safety level.

-### Date fields
+### --date-fields

 Provide column headers from the query metadata or the background metadata as a comma separated string that contain date information to plot those dates on a timeline.